dcoeurjo/axisampling/README.md

 Image stippling to SVG
 ===

-This code creates stippling effects using [low discrepancy blue noise](https://github.com/dcoeurjo/LowDiscBlueNoise).
-The output is a valid SVG file you can plot using an axis plotter for instance.
+This code creates stippling effects using [low discrepancy blue noise](https://github.com/dcoeurjo/LowDiscBlueNoise) sampling.
+The output is a valid SVG file you can plot using an axis plotter.

 Have a look the command line options for more details.